 Wind, hydroelectric, geothermal, solar thermal, solar PV, and other solar energy systems: the assessed value of the system

-It depends on where you live and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Gardner, your best time to get solar is in the spring and fall.
+It depends on where you live and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Gardner, your best time to install solar panels is in the spring and fall.